ajsaporito/ajsaporito/README.md

 # Hello, I'm AJ Saporito 👋

-Welcome to my GitHub profile!
-I'm currently pursuing a degree in **Software Engineering** at **New England Institute of Technology**, and passionate about web and app development.
-I love learning new technologies and building things that can make an impact.
+I'm currently pursuing a degree in **Software Engineering** at **New England Institute of Technology**, and passionate about backend web and app development, APIs, and databases.

 ---